Melukote: Vairamudi Brahmotsava

 Vairamudi Brahmotsava (Vairamudi Utsav) is an annual spiritual event and festival revered throughout South India.
 In the past it has attracted up to 400,000 devotees of Lord Cheluva Narayana (Tirunarayana).
-The main event is the procession of Lord Cheluvanarayana Swamy (as represented by an idol, normally in most srivaishnava temples, the presiding deit "moolavar " is represented on procession by "utsavar "in a different name, here Cheluvaraya is called as "sampathkumara") through the streets of Melkote, which are decorated in his honour.
+The main event is the procession of Lord Cheluvanarayana Swamy (as represented by an idol, normally in most Sri Vaishnava temples, the presiding deit "moolavar " is represented on procession by "utsavar "in a different name, here Cheluvaraya is called as "sampathkumara") through the streets of Melkote, which are decorated in his honour.
 In the procession the Lord's idol is carried on a golden garuda, along with idols representing his divine consorts Sridevi and Bhudevi.
 The procession takes place at night and continues until dawn.
 The festival is named for the legendary diamond studded crown, the Vaira Mudi, which the Lord only wears during this procession.
 For the rest of the festival the Lord wears the Rajamudi, another crown studded with precious stones.

 According to Hindu legends, Vairamudi, the diamond crown, was stolen from Lord Narayana, when he was asleep at his abode in the Ksheera Sagara (Milky Ocean), by Virochana.
 Virochana was the king of demons and the son of Prahlada.
 Garuda was asked by the lord's devotees to bring back the crown.
 Garuda went after Virochana to the nether world, fought with the demon king and flew back with the crown.

 According to the legend it is believed that Vairamudi lost its blue gem on the crest while Garuda was bringing it.
 The blue gem is believed to have fallen near Nachiar Koil, a temple town in Thanjavur district of Tamil Nadu.
 The gem turned into a stream, called the Manimuttaru, which to this day flows in Thanjavur.
 On his way, he saw Bala Krishna playing with his friends in the mid day sun at Brindavana.
 Garuda protected the Bala Krishna from the sun by placing his wings as the shade and placed the crown on his head.
 The local legends of Melkote claim that Krishna presented Cheluva Narayana with this crown.